Matthew Clark, Professor of Geography and Global Studies, Director of Center for Interdisciplinary Geospatial Analysis (CIGA), SSU

 Water-Related Research: My teaching interests are in energy efficiency and energy generation.
 The potential for energy efficient technologies and approaches to improve human wellbeing motivates my research.
 I enjoy teaching both large-scale issues involving energy and analysis of small-scale energy systems.
 My interests are applicable to local watershed initiatives that use remote sensor deployment to gather and transmit data.

-Water-Related Community Connections: I am currently working on the SSU Preserves' Osborn sensor network to supply data from the headwaters of Copeland Creek to downstream areas in need of information on flooding conditions.
+Water-Related Community Connections: I am currently working on Center for Environmental Inqury's' Osborn sensor network to supply data from the headwaters of Copeland Creek to downstream areas in need of information on flooding conditions.

 Lynn Stauffer, Dean, School of Science & Technology.
 SSU